US Star Pacific Wrecks Your donation today supports the next 15 years

 Construction

-One of two parallel runways built by Americans, running roughly east to west.
-Completed on December 30, 1943.
-At its height, Piva South (Fighter Strip) extended 6,000' x 150', with marson matting on volcanic sand for 4,400' of the runway.
-Taxiways connected it to Piva North (Piva Uncle, Piva No 1).
+Piva South Airfield was one of two parallel runways built by the U.S. the single runway is oriented roughly east to west.
+Completed by December 30, 1943.
+At its height, Piva South (Fighter Strip) extended 6,000' x 150', with marson matting (PSP) on volcanic sand for 4,400' of the runway.
+Taxiways connected to Piva North Airfield (Piva Uncle, Piva No 1).

-Shortly after daybreak on March 8, 1944 Japanese artillery opened up on Piva Airfield and destroyed one B-24 Liberator, three fighters and damaged nineteen other aircraft.
+On March 8, 1944 shortly after daybreak, Japanese artillery opened fire on Piva Airfield and destroyed one B-24 Liberator, three fighters and damaged nineteen other aircraft.
 Before nightfall all bombers left for New Georgia area airfields, aside from six TBF Avengers.
 The bombardment also damaged one 155-mm. gun and several tanks.
 The next day, the Japanese bombarded Torokina Airfield.

 Airdromes Guide Southwest Pacific Area, July 1945: